khokhonir/Duplicate_Files/README.md

-# Project Title : Retrive duplicate files from the File System
+# Retrieve duplicate files from the File System

-### Objective : Get duplicate files from the File System and compare the data structure
+### Objective : Get duplicate files from the File System and compare the data structures

-### Task :  Compare for loop, arrayList and LinkedList Data Structures
+### Task :  Compare Array, ArrayList and LinkedList Data Structures

 * Array is faster than ArrayList but consumes more memory Even though Arrays are faster than ArrayLists, fast execution consumes more